7 Bathroom Areas to Improve Safety & Prevent Falls for Older Adults

 As our parents and loved ones get older, there are many new issues they face in maintaining their ability to function with daily routines.
 Being able to use their bathroom is one issue that can be greatly impacted by new physical difficulties an older person may start to be having.
 In addition to that, the bathrooms they have used without problem for decades may now no longer be safe for them.

 At Mount Hope Nursing Center, safety is our first priority for all our residents.
-We take all necessary measures and precautions to avoid risks to their health and safety.
+We take all necessary measures and precautions to prevent falls and avoid risks to their health and safety.
 There are many steps you can take to ensure the older adults in your life continue to have a safe home even as their own physical condition changes.

 Bathroom Safety Checklist for Older Adults

 - The path to the bathroom

 - Is it properly lit?
 If not, are there outlets where you can plug in night lights?
 Other options to consider are replacing existing low-light bulbs with brighter lightbulbs or have extra lighting installed in these areas.

 - Is the doorway wide enough?
 You may find you need to retrofit the doorway to accommodate a person who is struggling to get through or who may now have to use a walker.

 - Bathtub steps for elderly: Do they have to step over a tub to get into the shower?
 This is a big cause for falls in the shower.
 Help minimize this risk by installing handrails for them to hold while getting into the bathtub.